MatthewYTark/Tark-Restful-API/README.md

 ## Steps to ...
 1. Create the docker container and start all services defined docker-compose.yml file: ``docker-compose -f [PATH]/docker-compose.yml up``
-2. n a browser, enter the following: ``localhost:8080/getCurrentSeason``
+2. In a browser, enter the following: ``localhost:8080/getCurrentSeason``